BurkeBlaine1999/SoftwareTesting/SoftwareTestingProject.md

 ## 11.0 RISKS/ASSUMPTIONS

 Some of the risks involved is our time scale allotted being too eager.
-We may need to delay the release of the game in order to provide more time to the teams to ensure everythig is done properly and not rushed through.
+We may need to delay the release of the game in order to provide more time to the teams to ensure everything is done properly and not rushed through.

 ## 12.0 TOOLS
 We used several tools in the making of this project.

 ### Bugzilla
-We used bugzilla for testing as it is useful for tracking bugs and issues.
+We used Bugzilla for testing as it is useful for tracking bugs and issues.

 ### Ranorex
 Ranorex is a GUI test automation framework used for the testing of web-based, desktop, and mobile applications.